kervi/kervi/README.md

 pip install kervi
 ```

-After kervi is installed at commandline tool *kervi* is available that helps with scaffolding kervi apps.
+After kervi is installed a commandline tool *kervi* is available that helps with scaffolding Kervi apps.
-Kreate you first app in an empty folder:
+Kreate you first app in an empty folder by executing:
 ```
 kervi create application myapp "My first app"
 ```